Graham Lee (musician)

 Graham Francis Lee (born 11 December 1953) is an Australian musician and record producer, best known as the steel guitar player of the 1980s band The Triffids, where he was nicknamed 'Evil Graham Lee'.

-He was born and grew up in Kenilworth, Queensland, and graduated as a Primary School Teacher in Brisbane.
+He was born and raised in Kenilworth, Queensland, and graduated as a Primary School Teacher in Brisbane.
 Lee left Brisbane in 1980 and went travelling around Asia and Europe for three years.
 He moved back to Australia in 1983 and settled in Sydney where he met The Triffids.
 They'd heard his dobro work on Eric Bogle's first album which contained the legendary track, "And The Band Played Waltzing Matilda", and invited him to guest on a demo they were recording at the Sydney Opera House – a recording subsequently released as Lawson Square Infirmary.

 The Triffids then returned to London but Lee stayed in Sydney and took up the pedal steel guitar.
 Work was scarce for everybody but occasionally something good came up – one session was for a young Melbourne singer songwriter called Paul Kelly who was making a record called 'Post'.
 He also played on the John Kennedy singles Forget / The End of the Affair (Waterfront Records, Sept 1984) and Miracle (In Marrickville) / Two People (Waterfront Records, March 1985).

 When The Triffids returned to Sydney early in 1985, they asked Lee to join them full-time.
 Before the year was out the band moved back to London and this time Lee went too.
 For nearly five years they enjoyed success in Europe and released a number of records which are recognised as Australian classics – Born Sandy Devotional, The Black Swan and Calenture.
 However, life in London, the constant touring, and the incomprehensible nature of the record business eventually wore the band down and at the end of 1989 they decided to move back to Australia for a break, which became permanent and the band dissolved.